SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 At the same time, defaults, set to well-established test cases, enable even inexperienced users to run simulations in just a few lines of code.

+![Surface humidity, air temperature, wind speed and precipitation simulated with the primitive equation model in SpeedyWeather.jl.
+Spectral resolution is T127 (about 100km) on an octahedral Gaussian grid [@Malardel2016] with simple physics to represent unresolved processes such as surface fluxes including evaporation, and precipitation due to large-scale condensation and convection.
+\label{fig:primitive}](primitive.png)

 SpeedyWeather.jl relies on Julia's multiple dispatch programming paradigm [@Bezanson2017] to be extensible with new components including parameterizations, forcings, drag, or even the grid.